ArtPoon/slides/markdown/MHI4980E-L3-publishing.md

 # What makes a journal "good"?

 * For every field, there is an evolving community consensus on which journals are "good" and which are not as good.
-* The latter category does not necessarily include predatory journals.
+* The latter category should not include predatory journals - they might be from less reputable publishers..
 *

 ---